TOAST-DOCS/SMS/en/console-guide.md

 ### Enforce pre-registration of sender numbers
 * In accordance with the Telecommunications Business Act, the registration of a sender number requires the verification of the owner of the sender number.
-* The owner verification method and required documents are determined according to the member and sender number types.
+* The owner verification method and required documents are determined according to the sender number type.

 ### Owner verification method by calling number
 <table class="custom-table" style="text-align: center">